fbetteo/sportsjobs/prompt_for_job_data_extraction.md

 And tell me then how to insert it into the database with minimal effort.
 It will probably be a script to connect to the db and insert.
 I also need the description which should be mardown formatted in json format.

 Ask me to send the job description or new job info.

+Then return the record dictionary, I'll provide the url of the opening and the logo url

+start date and creation date should be today but using python, somewthing like "creation_date": datetime.utcnow().isoformat(), for the description, just put : full_description, it's a variable I have defined in my code.
 </instructions>